 The best Suunto watches are famous for their sturdy build quality, long battery life and customisable battery management options.
-Should you decide to run an ultra-marathon, Suunto watches should be on top of your list of what to take with you on race day, but they're also great when running in the park or hitting the gym.
+Should you decide to run an ultra-marathon, Suunto watches should be on top of your list of what to take on race day, but they're also great when running in the park or hitting the gym.

-The company has come a long way since it was established 80 years ago, and although the best Suunto watches are still not quite as popular as the best Polar watches and certainly the best Fitbits, they are held in high esteem in performance sport circles.
+The company has come a long way since it was established 80 years ago.
+Although the best Suunto watches are still not as popular as the best Polar watches and the best Fitbits, they are held in high esteem in performance sports circles.